 You can also use protective clothing or boots for your dog’s paws and keep them away from long grasses or areas with seeds.

-I’ve treated many cases of grass seeds, with some being quite serious, so it’s really important to be vigilant and take preventative measures to help keep your dog safe from the dangers of grass seeds.
+I’ve treated many cases of grass seeds, with some being quite serious, so it’s really important to be vigilant and take preventative measures to help keep your dog safe from the dangers of these nasty seeds.

 Dr Melissa Meehan is a highly experienced and respected veterinary surgeon with over 14 years experience.
 Dr Melissa obtained her Members in Small Animal Medicine through examination in 2008 and now runs her own veterinary ophthalmology service.